emenay/EasyAccessCounselor/README.md

 - You will then be prompted to configure it as a single page app.
 Type `y` for this option and press `enter`.
 - If asked to set up automatic builds and deploys with GiHub?
 Type `n'
 - If asked to overwrite index.html, type `n` and press `enter`.
-- The command `firebase serve` can be run to test the website before deployment.
-This will start a local server similar to running npm start.
-You can press `ctrl+c` in the terminal to stop the server.
+- Before deploying to the main app URL, you can deploy it to a preview channel.
+You can find details about it in the next section.
 - After confirming the website runs normally, run the command `firebase deploy` to deploy the site to firebase.
 - If asked to delete any functions just type `n` and hit `enter`.
 - After the deploy process finishes, the website should now be available at https://easyaccess-9ffaa.web.app/ or https://easyaccess-9ffaa.web.app/index if there is a routing issue